What to expect after surgery

 When you wake up from surgery, you will be in a recovery room near the operating theatre.
 Once you are fully conscious, you will be taken to your bed on the hospital ward.

-After the catheter is removed from your bladder, the nurses will perform a test to check that your bladder is emptying properly.
-This is done by measuring the amount of urine you pass each time you go to the toilet, then using an ultrasound scan to check that your bladder is empty.
-It is a quick, painless test that is done on the hospital ward.
+After the catheter is removed from your bladder, the nurses will check that your bladder is emptying properly.
+This is called a bladder scan.
+It is done by measuring the amount of urine you pass each time you go to the toilet, then using an ultrasound scan of your lower belly to check that your bladder is empty.
+It is a quick, painless scan that is done on the hospital ward.

 View the Cancer Council NSW editorial policy.

 Speak to a health professional or someone who has been there, or find a support group or forum

 Practical advice and support during and after treatment